-If you don't feel like switching, then contact your cable provider every 6 or 9 months and threaten to downgrade or leave; the provider might recommend you discount plans or ways to reduce your existing bill.
+If you don't feel like switching to another cable TV service company, whether a satellite TV service or not, then contact your cable provider's customer service representatives every 6 or 9 months and threaten to downgrade or leave; if you've been a loyal customer, the provider might recommend you discount plans or ways to reduce your existing bill.
 The bottom line here is to always have a best-value plan.

 3. Reduce or Cut Unnecessary Services

 I always wonder why cable TV providers always lump so many channels in my package instead of giving me the strict minimum number of channels – meaning those that I really need and love watching.
 If you are like me and don't understand why you should have 350 channels rather than the five or 10 you constantly watch, talk to your TV company and have them downgrade your plan so you can save some cash.

 If you plan to switch your cable TV service provider, then shop around for great cable deals that offer you the channels you love for a fair price.

 ProTip: Looking to increase your good credit score to an excellent credit score?
 Unfortunately, you won't be able to raise your score to an excellent credit score if you pay your monthly cable bills on time, but if you fail to pay those bills, your credit score will be impacted negatively.